chrislarabee/sf-api-ptype/README.md

 your token and generate a new one you'll need to update any application that uses the API to access Salesforce with your token.

+### Setup Config

+Make a copy of `config.example.py` and name it `config.py`.
+Populate it with your Salesforce username, password, and security token.
+Optionally, you can supply a `tables` argument (as a tuple containing table api_names) to specify which tables you want to pull from the Salesforce instance on instantiation.
+This improves performance if you know exactly what tables you want to explore/pull data from.
+If you don't supply a `tables` argument, Codex will just pull all the tables on instantiation.

 ## Using the Codex

 This repository doesn't really contain a main function, it's very much intended to be an exploratory tool and to be incorporated into another application.

-`service.codex` contains a Codex class, which takes a Config object from `service.util`.
-The Codex acts as the conduit to the Salesforce instance that the Config object's credentials allow access to.
-Codex objects have all the requested tables of the Salesforce instance as attributes (or all the tables if no tables were specifiied in the config).
+`service.codex` contains a Codex class, which acts as the conduit to the Salesforce instance that the `config.py` credentials allow access to.
+Codex objects have all the requested tables of the Salesforce instance as attributes (or all the tables if no tables were specified in the config).

+During exploration, you can always add tables to an existing Codex with the `get_table` method.
+This method adds the passed table api_name as an attribute on the Codex, ready for further exploration and querying.

 ### Metadata

 When exploring a Salesforce instance via the API, you can use the Codex to assist you.
-Any table in the Salesforce instance can be an attribute on the Codex (as specified, or not, in the config), and can provide with its metadata with:
+Any table in the Salesforce instance can be an attribute on the Codex, and can provide with its metadata with:
 ```
 Codex().Account.fields
 Codex().Account.schema